The Aviation Law Review: China

 ii Market access

-China's domestic investment can go towards areas such as public air transportation, general aviation (GA), civil airports and air traffic management systems.
+China's domestic investment can go towards areas such as public air transportation, GA, civil airports and air traffic management systems.
 As with some sectors, aviation enterprises shall be wholly state-owned or state-controlled (including relatively controlled).
 For example, Air China, China Southern Airlines and China Eastern Airlines shall remain wholly state-owned or state-controlled.

-Foreign investments shall comply with Chinese laws and regulations as well as rules and policies established by related ministries and commissions of the central government, such as the Industry Guidelines on Encouraged Foreign Investment (Year 2019) (the Guidelines, which may be amended from time to time) and Special Administrative Measures for Admission of Foreign Investment (Year 2019) (the Negative List, which may be amended from time to time), both published by the National Development and Reform Commission (NDRC) and Ministry of Commerce (MOFCOM).
+Foreign investments shall comply with Chinese laws and regulations as well as rules and policies established by related ministries and commissions of the central government, such as the Catalogue of Industries for Encouraged Foreign Investment (Year 2020) (which came into effect as of 27 January 2021) and Special Administrative Measures for Admission of Foreign Investment (Year 2020) (the Negative List, which may be amended from time to time), both published by the National Development and Reform Commission (NDRC) and Ministry of Commerce (MOFCOM).
 As per the Negative List, the special administrative measures for foreign investment in the aviation industry are as follows:

 - public air transport companies must be controlled by Chinese entities, and a single foreign investor and its affiliates shall not hold more than 25 per cent of the equity.
 The legal representative must be a citizen of Chinese nationality;

-- the legal representative of a general aviation company must be a citizen of Chinese nationality.
-The general aviation companies for agriculture, forestry and fishery are limited to joint venture operations, and in relation to others, with Chinese parties as the controlling shareholders;
+- the legal representative of a GA company must be a citizen of Chinese nationality.
+The GA companies for agriculture, forestry and fishery are limited to joint venture operations, and in relation to others, with Chinese parties as the controlling shareholders;

 - the construction and operation of civil airports must be controlled by Chinese parties; and

-- investment in air traffic control is prohibited.
+- foreign investment in air traffic control is prohibited.

-The Methods for Management of Civil Aviation Slots, which came into effect on 1 April 2018, is the latest CAAC regulation over slots management in China.
-According to the Methods, the CAAC and RAs are responsible for specific coordination, allocation and supervision over the use of slots.
-The Methods also specify exchange and swap of slots, code sharing, joint operation, transfer, voluntary return and revocation of slots.
+The Methods for Management of Civil Aviation Slots, which came into effect on 1 April 2018, comprise the latest CAAC regulation over slots management in China.
+According to the Methods, the CAAC and RAs are responsible for the specific coordination, allocation and supervision of the use of slots.
+The Methods also specify the exchange and swap of slots, code sharing, joint operation, transfer, voluntary return and revocation of slots.

 iv Treaty-based commitments regarding transit and traffic rights